-Prepare all of the ingredients and material needed for the cooking process.
+Prepare all of the ingredients and materials needed for the cooking process.
 Copper, as previously stated, is an excellent heat conductor.
 As a result, you can cut down on cooking time and ensure that your food is cooked uniformly.
 Prepare your ingredients and cooking tools ahead of time because the pan will heat up rapidly.
 Heat the stove to a medium-high setting.

 If you’re new to copper cookware, start with a medium heat setting on your burner.
 Copper, once again, warms very quickly.
 You may test the performance of your new pans or pots by setting your burner to Med-Hi.